 - Selyse Florent, Stannis Baratheon's wife, brings the priestess Melisandre and the religion of R'hllor to Dragonstone and urges her husband to fully utilize her powers in his struggle for the Iron Throne.
 Melisandre also acts as a more successful version of this.

-- Cersei Lannister spurs on her brother Jaime and later, her cousin Lancel, to acts of villainy like pushing Bran out of the tower and causing King Robert's death.
+- Cersei Lannister spurs on her brother Jaime and later, her cousin Lancel, to acts of villainy like causing King Robert's death.
 It was originally thought that Cersei and her brother had a more equal relationship, but in the later books, Jaime undergoes a Heel Realization and was only going along with his sister's plans because he loves her.
 She also gets called out by her father and uncle who let her know that she's neither as cunning nor as intelligent as she thinks she is, for all both recognise she has drive.
 Which, to their minds, she's pointed in the wrong direction.

 - Inevera from book two of The Warded Man, constantly encourages Jardir towards power, and ultimately to declare himself the Deliverer.